 - 2 onions finely sliced

 - oil for frying

-- Heat 3tbsn oil in a large pot.
+- Heat 3 tablespoons oil in a large pot.

-- Cut the chicken breasts into large chunks and fry in the oil until they start to brown.
+- Fry the chicken in the oil until they start to brown.
 Remove and set aside.

-- Fry the onions, garlic and ginger for 2 minutes before adding the curry paste and spices.
+- Fry the onions, garlic and ginger for 2 minutes before adding the spices.
 Allow to fry for another minute and add the chicken back into the pot.

 - Stir to coat the chicken in all the spices and add the tomatoes, sugar and chicken stock.

 - Lower the heat and allow to simmer for 15 minutes.